Timber harvest operations.

 (4) Processors for hire.

-Persons performing labor or mechanical services for timber harvesters during the manufacturing portion of a timber harvest operation are subject to the processing for hire B&O tax.
+Persons performing services as independent contractors for timber harvesters during the manufacturing portion of a timber harvest operation are subject to tax under the processing for hire B&O tax classification measured by the gross income from those services.
 RCW 82.04.280

-for more information regarding processors for hire.)
-For example, a person delimbing and bucking severed trees at the harvest site is a processor for hire if another person owns the severed trees.
-A person transporting logs by helicopter from where the logs were severed to a landing from which the logs will be transported to a mill is generally a processor for hire.
-However, if the manufacturing process on those logs has not yet begun the helicopter operator is an extractor for hire.
-The measure of tax is the gross income from the services.
+Example 4.
+Tree Services Inc. (TSI) is hired to delimb and buck severed trees at the harvest site by the owner of the severed trees, the TTT Company.
+TSI is a processor for hire and is subject to B&O tax under the processing for hire tax classification.
+TTT then hires Chopper Services to transport the logs by helicopter from where the logs were delimbed and bucked to a location from which the logs will be transported to a mill.
+Under these circumstances, Chopper Services is a processor for hire as the manufacturing of the logs has started.
+However, if the manufacturing process on those logs had not yet begun Chopper Services would be an extractor for hire.
+In either case, the measure of tax is the gross income from the services.

-Persons performing processing for hire activities for consumers must collect retail sales tax on those services unless otherwise exempt by law.
+Persons performing processing for hire or extracting for hire services for consumers must collect and remit retail sales tax on those services unless otherwise exempt by law.

-Persons performing services for timber harvesters are often required to haul logs by motor vehicle from the harvest site exclusively or in part over public roads.
-The income attributable to this hauling activity is subject to the public utility tax.
-While the appropriate tax rate will generally be the motor transportation tax rate, refer to WAC 458-20-180
+(5) Hauling activities.
+Persons performing services for timber harvesters are often required to haul logs by motor vehicle from the harvest site over public roads.
+The income attributable to this hauling activity is subject to the public utility tax (PUT).

-for more information regarding the distinction between the motor and urban transportation tax rates and classifications.
-If the hauling is exclusively performed over private roads, the service and other activities B&O tax applies.
-For example, Hauler A hauls logs over private roads from the harvest site to transfer site, at which the logs are unloaded.
+Example 5.
+Hauler A hauls logs over private roads from the harvest site to the transfer site where the logs are unloaded.
 Hauler B hauls these logs over both private and public roads from the transfer site to a mill.
-The income received by Hauler A is subject to the service and other activities B&O tax.
-The income received by Hauler B is subject to the appropriate classification of the public utility tax.
+The income received by Hauler A is subject to tax under the service and other activities B&O tax classification.
+The income received by Hauler B is subject to the public utility tax.

 (a) Subcontracting hauls to a third party.

 (b) Hauls using own equipment.
-If the person hauls the product using his or her own equipment, and has established hauling rates that he or she pays to third-parties for comparable hauls, these rates may be used to establish the measure of tax for the hauling activity.
+If the person hauls the product using his or her own equipment, and has established hauling rates that are paid to third-parties for comparable hauls, these rates may be used to establish the measure of tax for the hauling activity.
 Otherwise, the measure of the tax should be all costs attributable to the hauling activity including, but not limited to, the following costs relative to the hauling equipment: Depreciation; repair parts and repair labor; and wages and benefits for employees or compensation to contractors driving or maintaining the equipment.
-If appropriate records are not maintained to document these costs, the department will accept one-third of the gross income derived from a contract for all labor or mechanical services beginning with the cutting or severance of trees through the hauling services as the measure of the motor transportation tax.
+If appropriate records are not maintained to document these costs, the department will accept one-third of the gross income derived from a contract for all labor or mechanical services beginning with the cutting or severance of trees through the hauling services as the measure of the tax under the motor transportation PUT classification.

 (c) Deduction for hauls to export facilities.
-Refer also to subsection (13) below for information regarding the deduction available for certain log hauls to export facilities.
+Refer to subsection (13) of this rule for information regarding the deduction available for certain log hauls to export facilities.

 (6) Common timber sale arrangements.
-Persons who sell and/or take timber may incur either a B&O, timber excise, or real estate excise tax liability, or possibly both a B&O and a timber excise tax liability.
+Persons who sell and/or take timber may be subject to various taxes including the B&O tax, timber excise tax, and real estate excise tax.
 There are a number of ways in which harvesting activities are conducted and timber is sold.
-The timing of the transfer of ownership of or the contractual right to sever standing timber determines which taxes are due and who is liable for remitting tax.
+The timing of the transfer of ownership of, or the contractual right to sever, standing timber determines which taxes are due and who is liable for remitting tax.

 The following examples briefly identify two common types of timber sale arrangements and then state a conclusion as to the taxes that apply.
 These examples are not an all-inclusive list of the different types of timber sale arrangements, or the variations that may occur.
-This information should only be used as a general guide.
-The tax results of other types of arrangements must be determined only after a review of all the facts and circumstances.
 These examples presume that the trees being harvested are not Christmas trees, and that no participant is a federal, state, or local government entity.

 The tax consequences are: